YordanSoares/international-telephone-input-for-contact-form-7/trunk/README.md

 1. International telephone input

 == Changelog ==

+= 1.5.7 — Sep 15, 2020 =
+* Added new options: Default or placeholder value.
+Now you can set a default or placeholder value for the telephone input.
+* Added new option: Initial Country.
+Now you can set a initial country by default.
+When this option is set, the IP lookup feature will be disabled.

 = 1.5.6 — May 11, 2020 =
 * Fixed the flags alignment in Retina screens.